Men are twice as likely as women to consider themselves to be good at lying and at getting away with it, new research has found.

 In contrast, those who thought they weren’t good at lying resorted, when they did lie, to being vague.

-Most people chose to lie face-to-face, then via text message, a phone call, email, and last, via social media.
+Most people chose to lie face-to-face, then via text message, a phone call, email, and lastly, via social media.

 Reference: “Lie prevalence, lie characteristics and strategies of self-reported good liars” Brianna L. Verigin, Ewout H. Meijer, Glynis Bogaard and Aldert Vrij, 3 December 2019, Plos One.